Bus Rapid Transit

 Will the other buses that run on MLK be able to use these stations and use the dedicated bus lanes?
 Like HS, T, G buses.

-Deen asked about 2 months ago
+Deen asked 7 months ago

 Thank you for your question.
 Yes, adjustments will be made to allow local and regional buses to use BRT stations and lanes We will be gathering community feedback and evaluating service options over the next few years.